 Currently, there is no public market for our units, Class A ordinary shares or warrants.
-We have applied to list our units on The Nasdaq Global Market ("Nasdaq"), under the symbol "ATAKU."
+Our units have been approved to be listed on The Nasdaq Global Market ("Nasdaq"), under the symbol "ATAKU."
 We expect that our units will be listed on The Nasdaq Global Market on or promptly after the date of this prospectus.
-We cannot guarantee that our securities will be approved for listing on Nasdaq.
 We expect the Class A ordinary shares, warrants and rights comprising the units will begin separate trading on the 52nd day following the date of this prospectus unless Maxim informs us of its decision to allow earlier separate trading, subject to our satisfaction of certain conditions.
-Once the securities comprising the units begin separate trading, the Class A ordinary shares, warrants and rights will be traded on Nasdaq under the symbols "ATAKW" "ATAKW" and "ATAKR" respectively.
+Once the securities comprising the units begin separate trading, the Class A ordinary shares, warrants and rights will be traded on Nasdaq under the symbols "ATAK" "ATAKW" and "ATAKR" respectively.